ephemeralrogue/madalexxx/children of the damned/Notes on the Narrative.md

 - their secluded plateau should be at least two weeks’ travel from the closest settlement.
 - Describe the wolves’ turning and training prior to the final delegation’s demise.
 - Describe the loss of humanity a little more clearly, from the time he requests the first sacrifice to the time he turns the priestesses.
-- "It seemed my transformation was complete; I no longer cared to protect humanity from this darkness within."
-(Part 09) Provide more insight into this ultimate betrayal of his humanity.
+- "It seemed my transformation was complete; I no longer cared to protect humanity from this darkness within." [[09]] Provide more insight into this ultimate betrayal of his humanity.
+	- This should be carefully balanced against the need to allow humans to proliferate in order to sustain their food source.
 - When the temple is being created/upgraded, discuss the widening of the pass.
 - When the narrator discusses his daily meditations, describe this as an opportunity for him to regularly meet with the High Priestesses via their shared telepathy.
-- In Chapter 14, there is mention that most top positions in the Temple were taken by women, as they were far more vicious and cunning than their male counterparts.
-This should be better illustrated and drawn out to explain the change from “High Priestesses” to “High Clerics” in chapter 15, denoting the opening of the position to all genders.
+- In Chapter [[14]], there is mention that most top positions in the Temple were taken by women, as they were far more vicious and cunning than their male counterparts.
+This should be better illustrated and drawn out to explain the change from “High Priestesses” to “High Clerics” in chapter [[15]], denoting the opening of the position to all genders.
-- Reimagine the Rites of the Eclipse in chapter 16.
+- Reimagine the Rites of the Eclipse in chapter [[16]].
 It takes weeks to travel to the Shrine of the Dark, the parade needs to be reconfigured.
 Otherwise, change the timing of travel to the Shrine to several hours.
-- In chapter 16, it’s described that the Godhead will travel on palanquins loaded on large animals.
-Specify that these are not mounted until the first transition point that happens in chapter 17.
+- In chapter [[16]], it’s described that the Godhead will travel on palanquins loaded on large animals.
+Specify that these are not mounted until the first transition point that happens in chapter [[17]].
 - Change “quarters” to “districts.”
-- In chapter 18, as the priestesses fall upon the candidates, flesh that out a little more fully; the reader is in the crowd, watching the gruesome display.
+- In chapter [[18]], as the priestesses fall upon the candidates, flesh that out a little more fully; the reader is in the crowd, watching the gruesome display.
 Make it feel gruesome.
 - Figure out a better term than "newcomers" for the new High Clerics in chapters 18, 19, and beyond
 	- I need a better way to differentiate between the original High Priestesses and the newcomers than just "High Priestesses" and "newcomers."
 Acolytes and Neophytes, perhaps?
 This requires some thought and research.
-- "net of restraint": the going term for the numbing effect imparted by the main character and the High Priestesses in chapter 19
+- "net of restraint": the going term for the numbing effect imparted by the main character and the High Priestesses in chapter [[19]]
+- Consider the idea that the demon learns how humans utilize emotion, and thus learns how to manipulate humans to its whims
+- Very obvious attacks on religious people in chapter [[20]].
+How to make that more subtle?
+- Constituency or congregation?
+What consist wording can I use to describe those who lived in the valley, in the shadow of the temple, under the wings of the Godhead?
+- Ethics discussion in chapter [[21]].
+Should this be discussed sooner?
+If so, when and how?
+- Mythos surrounding the Godhead, along with bitter descriptions of the religiously inclined, need to be resolved.
+On the one hand, the main character addresses the idea that those of a religious bent are hypocritical, whereas in chapter [[21]] there is the discussion that their people emulated the self-control exercised by the Godhead.
 -